hbctraining/Intro-to-shell-flipped/lessons/04_working_with_files.md

 | <kbd>G</kbd>     | to go to the end       |
 | <kbd>q</kbd>     | to quit                |

+Use the shortcut keys to move through your FASTQ file, we will explore these files in more detail later in the workshop.

 `less` also gives you a way of searching through files.
 Just hit the <kbd>/</kbd> key to begin a search.
 Enter the name of the string of characters you would like to search for and hit enter.
 It will jump to the next location where that string is found.
 If you hit <kbd>/</kbd> then <kbd>ENTER</kbd>, `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
 If you are at the end of the file and search for the word "cat", `less` will not find it.
 You need to go to the beginning of the file and search.

 For instance, let's search for the sequence `GAGACCC` in our file.
 You can see that we go right to that sequence and can see what it looks like.
 To exit hit <kbd>q</kbd>.

-The `man` command (program) actually uses `less` internally and therefore uses the same keys and methods, so you can search manuals using `/` as well!
+There are other more sophisticated commands to search through your file (and we will cover these later), but this shortcut search is useful for a quick scan through.
+You can think of it as being analagous to using the <kbd>Ctrl-F</kbd> keystroke when searching on your laptop.

+### `head` and `tail` commands

-There's another way that we can look at files, and in this case, just look at part of them.
-This can be particularly useful if we just want to see the beginning or end of the file, or see how it's formatted.
+There's another way that we can look at files, and just look at part of them.
+In particular, if we just want to see the beginning or end of the file to see how it's formatted.

 The commands are `head` and `tail` and they just let you look at the beginning and end of a file respectively.

 ```bash
 $ head Mov10_oe_1.subset.fq